kmdn/clit-tutorials/2. Use Own Pipeline Components/README.md

 * for entity disambiguation:
 	* Radboud Entity Linker (REL)

-Despite our supported list containing a wide choice of components, this framework still offers another possibility of intergrating *your* components, giving you complete control over the pipeline.
+Despite our supported list containing a wide choice of components, this framework still offers another possibility of intergrating *your* components, giving you complete control over the pipeline out-of-the-box.
 To easily do so, there is a very simple template script for each component type.
 These provide a simple web service, comunicating with the framework's backend, to provide the output of the pipeline's component.
 Here is a sketch illustrating the idea behind this: